 LAURIE KENNEDY - EXECUTIVE DIRECTOR

-Laurie uses his lived experience with autism to help develop strategies and processes in the community that can help improve awareness and understanding of accessibility and needs of those on the spectrum that want to accomplish their career goals.
+Laurie uses his lived experience as an autistic adult to help develop strategies and processes in the community that can help improve awareness and understanding of accessibility and needs of those on the spectrum that want to accomplish their career goals.

 His background is in marketing and autism advocacy and wants to make North East Lincolnshire a more welcoming place for those with unique minds.

 JAYNE MORAN - EXECUTIVE DIRECTOR

 Dr Jayne Moran founded The Faraway CIC after persuading the local Commissioner to fund some Autism Mentor posts.
 This was specifically so we could employ Autistic people to support other Autistic People – something members of the Adult Autism Forum (AAF) had been asking for since Jayne and Thomas Jones had created this space in 2016 for local Autistic Adults to have a say in how they want to receive support in North East Lincolnshire.

 Jayne’s dream for The Faraway CIC is for it to become completely led by Autistic people and she is working her socks off to enable this to happen!

 THOMAS JONES - ASSOCIATE DIRECTOR

-As a co-chair on the Autism Board, Thomas has been making North East Lincolnshire more accessible for those with autism for 3 years.
+As a co-chair on the Autism Board, Thomas has been making North East Lincolnshire more accessible for autistic people for 3 years.
 He has a lived experience of autism that has helped him to better understand the struggles of those in the autistic community and what changes need to be implemented to make North East Lincolnshire more autism friendly.

 In 2019, Thomas developed the successful Autism Champions project that helped several local organisations gain a deeper understanding of autism and how it can better understand and support autistic staff members.